 These are only a few examples of the many different types of accidents that can happen in a home or apartment building due to a landlord’s negligence.
-Additional examples of the types of conditions that can cause slip and falls are discussed at this link.
 Florida landlords have a duty to keep properties reasonably safe and warn residents of hazards.
 When they fail to live up to this standard, they should be held accountable for any resulting injury.

 However, holding a landlord liable for an injury on their property is not always a simple task.
 In order to hold a landlord responsible for an accident or injury, you must demonstrate the following:

 - It was the landlord’s duty to care for the part of the property that caused your injury to occur.

 - The landlord neglected to take reasonable precautions to prevent your accident.

 - Preventing your accident by resolving the problem or providing sufficient warning would not be especially costly or difficult.